galaxyproject/galaxy-hub/content/admin/config/performance/purge-histories-and-datasets/index.md

 is the "purged" stage, the last stage in the `History` record's lifecycle.
 When a `History` record is purged, all `HistoryDatasetAssociation` records associated with the History record are purged.
 When a `HistoryDatasetAssociation` is purged, it is marked as deleted.
-Addionally the Dataset associated with the HDA is marked as deleted only if all associations to that `Dataset` are also purged (HDA & LDDA are all marked as deleted); when this happens, HDAs and LDDAs are no longer undeletable by the user - if '-r' is used the associated files and metadata
+Additionally the Dataset associated with the HDA is marked as deleted only if all associations to that `Dataset` are also purged (HDA & LDDA are all marked as deleted); when this happens, HDAs and LDDAs are no longer undeletable by the user - if '-r' is used the associated files and metadata